Best practices for multi-tenant graph schema isolation

 result = session.run(diagnostic_query, **merged_params)

-plan = result.consume().plan
+plan = summary.plan

-# Verify index seek usage
+# Verify index seek usage (plan is a dict in neo4j driver 5.x)

-if "NodeByLabelScan" in str(plan):
+if plan and "NodeByLabelScan" in str(plan):

 logging.warning(f"Tenant isolation bypass detected for tenant {tenant_id}")